turingschool-examples/mythical-critters/README.md

 ### Running the Tests

 Most of the tests are skipped.
-When you see `it.skip('should be a function', () => {` in a test, it means that test has been skipped.
+When you see `it.skip('should be a function', function() {` in a test, it means that test has been skipped.
 They are skipped for a good reason - that way, when you run the test suite for the first time, you don't see tons of errors screaming at you in the terminal.

 Un-skip each test, one at a time in order, so you can concentrate on making one test pass.
-Un-skip the test by deleting the `.skip` from the test's first line so it should look more like `it('should be a function', () => {`.
+Un-skip the test by deleting the `.skip` from the test's first line so it should look more like `it('should be a function', function() {`.
 Run the test to see what kind of error you are getting, and then implement the code to make the test pass!

 ### Video Tutorial!